Game4all/circles.NET/circles.NET/doc/API.md

 ##### Summary

-Returns a complete URL to the API
+Returns a partial url to the given endpoint with the given query strings serialized into the url

 ##### Returns